dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

     tickets = zendesk_source.tickets

     info = pipeline.run(
-        # 3. Here we use a special function to tell Weaviate to
+        # 3. Here we use a special function to tell Weaviate
-        # tell Weaviate which fields to vectorize
+        # which fields to vectorize
         weaviate_adapter(
             tickets,
             vectorize=["subject", "description"],